 Within just a few years, Foundation grants were having a profound impact on Corning business communities.
 Cultural and educational programs, infrastructure improvements, and disaster relief are just a few ways the Foundation — renamed Corning Incorporated Foundation in 1989 — has helped answer community and humanitarian need.

-The Employee Matching Gifts Program has doubled individual contributions to schools, healthcare-based organizations, cultural institutions, and more.
+The Employee Matching Gifts Program has doubled individual contributions to eligible schools, healthcare-based organizations, cultural institutions, and more.

 Today, Corning Incorporated Foundation has renewed its strategic efforts on key focus areas – specifically, programs and services that help enhance and sustain vibrant Corning communities.
 By focusing on education, human services, culture, and volunteerism, the Foundation strives to foster communities where people have a sense of belonging and true empathy for others.